Following in the footsteps of the drug-addled writer and philosopher Alun Davies discovers the wild charms of Somerset and the North Devon coastline.

 Culbone Church is also said to be the smallest church in England seating just 30 people.

-From the toll road you have the option of taking in the spectacular East Lyn Valley better known as the Doone Valley from the 1869 novel Lorna Doone by R D Blackmoor or sticking with the A39 as it winds its way through the Exmoor Heritage Coastline.
+From the toll road, you have the option of taking in the spectacular East Lyn Valley better known as the Doone Valley from the 1869 novel Lorna Doone by R D Blackmoor or sticking with the A39 as it winds its way through the Exmoor Heritage Coastline.

-Speaking personally, this fast, sweeping section of the A39, with the moors on the left and striking costal headland on the right has the same effect on me as the Sirens on sailors and I just can’t bring myself to turn off.
+Speaking personally, this fast, sweeping section of the A39, with the moors on the left and striking coastal headland on the right has the same effect on me as the Sirens on sailors and I just can’t bring myself to turn off.